Grace Roe

-Eleanor Grace Watney Roe (1885–1979) was Head of Suffragette operations for the Women's Social and Political Union.
+Eleanor Grace Watney Roe (1 August 1885 – 1979) was an English suffragette who was Head of Suffragette operations for the Women's Social and Political Union.
 She was released from prison after the outbreak of World War I due to an amnesty for suffragettes negotiated with the government by the WSPU.

 Early life

-The daughter of Thomas Henry Roe (1858-1927) and Eleanor Jane Watney Roe (1856-1897), Eleanor Grace Watney Roe was born on 1 August 1885 in Norwood, Surrey.
+The daughter of Thomas Henry Roe (1858–1927) and Eleanor Jane Watney Roe (1856–1897), Eleanor Grace Watney Roe was born on 1 August 1885 in Norwood, Surrey.
 In the 1901 Census the family was living at 11 Veronica Road, Wandsworth.
 She was educated at Bedales, a progressive mixed-sex boarding school, before attending art college.
 She became a vegetarian when she was 12.